Rosalind Campbell, President

 For more than 30 years, Mercedes Wong has devoted significant time to service in her community.
 As a dedicated volunteer, Mercedes has been a director for organizations as diverse as the Real Estate Board of Greater Vancouver, the Yaletown Business Improvement Association, Vancouver Society of Children's Centre and G & F Financial Group (Gulf and Fishermen's Credit Union).
 Her activities are not limited to credit unions and real estate.
 She has also served as President of the Star II Bingo Association, a community organization that works with 36 local charities, and is the President, Rotary Club of Vancouver Fraserview 2014-25.

-Marge White, President
+Marge White, Director

 Marge is an active member of Huu-ay-aht First Nation Government.
 Retired in 2005 and active in the Aboriginal community since 1957.
 Founding member of the Friendship Centre movement, serves as Senator for the National Association of Friendship Centres, founding member of the Elder Council for BC Association of Aboriginal Friendship Centres; Vice President for Luma Native Housing; Founder and retired Executive Director, Circle of Eagles Lodge Society.
 She was the first Aboriginal person appointed as a Citizenship Court Judge and worked as an Investigator for the BC Ombudsman specializing as advisor on urban Aboriginal issues.
 Presently sits on the Ministry Advisory Council for Aboriginal Women (ending violence against Aboriginal women).